JonathanBowker/pseudonymisation-as-a-service/README.md

 ## 8.1 A MOCK-UP EXAMPLE

-For the sake of discourse, let us assume an example Scenario that is very similar to commonly found real-world Scenarios: an online social network.
+For the sake of discourse, let us assume an example scenario that is very similar to commonly found real-world Scenarios: an online social network.
 The imaginary operator, SocialNetwork Inc. (dubbed SN hereafter), acts as the data controller, and allows its users (assumed to be human individuals only) to register for an account that is stored in the datacentre of SN.
 With that account, users can make use of a set of functions that e.g. allow linking to other users, organisations, or topics of interest.
 On registration, users of SN have to provide their real name as first name and last name, nickname, their birthdate and gender, a set of optional personal information (location, interests, biometrics, etc.), as well as a valid e-mail address.
 Whenever the users access any of the services of SN, their interaction is logged and added to their user profile – including timestamp and IP address of access.

 In order to improve compliance with the GDPR, the management of SN decided to pseudonymise the IP addresses in the access logs according to the techniques discussed in Section 6.
 The remaining information is kept in plain text, as it is needed to be presented to the user on the websites of SN where necessary, or to perform checks and validations (e.g. the birthdate is needed to calculate the age and verify the user is older than 16 years when accessing special services).
 Pseudonymisation of the e-mail address is not feasible here, as SN needs to be able to send e-mails with notifications (and other contents) to the users.

 Assume a second imaginary organisation, Online Security Services Corp. (dubbed OSS hereafter), who acts as a data processor on behalf of SN, with the task of maintaining storage and security services for parts of the user database of SN.
 In this position, OSS is having access to the pseudonymised log-files of SN, i.e. to the pseudonymised IP addresses and timestamps of all website accesses, but not to the original IP addresses themselves.
 In such a setting, OSS cannot re-identify the users belonging to an IP address because that data is stored in a different database at SN that is not accessible to OSS.
-Thus, with respect to pseudonymisation, the Scenario from Section 3.3 appears, with SN as data controller and OSS as subsequent data processor.
+Thus, with respect to pseudonymisation, the scenario from Section 3.3 appears, with SN as data controller and OSS as subsequent data processor.

 ## 8.2 DATA-INHERENT INFORMATION
 At first glance, OSS is not able to break the pseudonymisation of IP addresses performed by SN, if it is assumed that SN utilised a sufficiently strong pseudonymisation function.
 Depending on the pseudonymisation function, and especially on the pseudonymisation policy (cf. Section 5.2), OSS might still be able to infer whether a certain pseudonym occurs frequently, rarely, only once, or not at all in the database.
 This by itself might not suffice to uncover an identity, but it can already be utilised to identify frequently accessing users.
 If an access record contains a pseudonym with a high frequency of occurrence, OSS can infer that this probably is a heavy user of SN.
 Vice versa, if a pseudonym occurs for the first time in the dataset, most likely this user just registered for SN and accessed its user account for the first time, or the IP address of a registered user changed (which can happen frequently, making all of these observations become probabilistic)